- Learn how to fight like a ninja and have lunch with a sumo wrestler

 - Learn the secrets of Vietnamese cuisine in a Hoi An cooking class, and dine on a 5-course feast

-- Marvel at Angkor Wat's temples in the magical glow of sunrise and sunset
+- Marvel at Angkor Wat's temples in the magical glow of sunrise

 - Stay in beautiful hotels, including the luxurious Shinta Mani resort